lbogerd/autoform/README.md

 AutoForm is an experiment that renders a very small set of UI controls directly from a JSON Schema document.
 The current focus is feeding it with the output of [`z.toJSONSchema`](https://zod.dev/?id=json-schema) from **Zod v4**, so we can preview large schemas
 (such as the "kitchen sink" test schema) without hand-coding every field.
+If you would rather skip the manual conversion step, you can use the companion `ZodAutoForm` wrapper to generate the JSON Schema under the hood (with first-class support for native `Date` values).

 ---